creare-com/podpac/doc/source/install.md

     - This will open up a Windows command prompt, and launch a JupyterLab notebook in your default web browser
     - To close the notebook, close the browser tab, and close the Windows console

+To make this standalone distribution, see the [deploy notes](deploy-notes.md).

 ## Install from Source